shuftipro/Video-KYC/IOS-Implementation.md

   Minimum: **6 characters**
   Maximum: **250 characters**

-  This is the unique reference ID of request, which we will send you back with each response, so you can verify the request.
+  This is the unique reference ID of the request, which we will send you back with each response so you can verify the request.
 Only alphanumeric values are allowed.
-This reference can be used to get status of already performed verification requests.
+This reference can get the status of already performed verification requests.

 * ## country